William Pickles Hartley

-Sir William Pickles Hartley (23 February 1846 – 25 October 1922) was an English jam manufacturer and philanthropist who founded the Hartley's jam company.
+Sir William Pickles Hartley (23 February 1846 – 25 October 1922) was an English entrepreneur, jam manufacturer and philanthropist who in 1871 founded the Hartley's jam company.

 Biography

-Hartley was born in Colne, Lancashire, the only surviving child of John Hartley, a tinsmith, and his wife, Margaret Pickles.
+Hartley was born on 23 February 1846 in Colne, Lancashire, the only surviving child of John Hartley, a tinsmith, and his wife, Margaret Pickles.
 The family had lived near Pendle since c.
 1620 and worked as grocers, building Wycoller Hall towards the end of the 16th century.
 He married Martha Horsfield.
 Hartley attended a local British and Foreign School Society school.

 The business started in 1871 as the result of a chance event.
 It is said that when a supplier failed to deliver a batch of jam, William made his own.
 His jam, marmalade, and jelly sold well in his own distinctive earthenware pots and in 1874 the business transferred to Bootle.
 In 1880 Hartley moved to Southport, where he became known as an influential local benefactor and entrepreneur, and an active member of the local Methodist Church.
 One of his daughters, Christiana (b.
 1872), became Southport's first woman Mayor in 1921.
 Other children included Maggy, Polly, Sarah, John, and Clara.
 Cephas Hartley was instrumental in reviving Elmfield College when it was in danger of collapse in 1906.